-Mold or mold Spores can enter into our homes through any opening that goes outside.
+Mold or mold spores can enter into our homes through any opening that goes outside.
 These can be doors or windows.
 The musty smell is created by the growth of the mold.

 As the mold spores circulate throughout our homes, they are looking for places to live.
 They especially thrive in areas where there is excessive moisture.

+Did you know that a dehumidifier can help your air conditioner to be more efficient?
 Whole-house dehumidifiers remove moisture all year long in some parts of the country and during the summer months in other parts of the country to help the existing air conditioner control the humidity better.

 Excess humidity levels of 50% or more in our homes can make us feel clammy and warmer than it is.
 By lowering the humidity level, ideally between 35%-45% RH (Relative Humidity), we can feel more comfortable at a higher temperature.

 Anything made of wood can be affected by moisture.
-Whether there is excessive humidity or it’s too dry, wood is hygroscopic, which means it will change its shape based on the relative humidity amount around it.
+Whether there is excessive humidity or it’s too dry, wood is hygroscopic, which means it will change its shape based on the relative humidity around it.

-By using the dehumidifier along with the air conditioner, the air conditioner’s run time can be lowered making it more efficient by saving on the electricity the air conditioner uses.
+By using the dehumidifier along with the air conditioner, the air conditioner’s run time can be lowered, making it more efficient by saving on the electricity the air conditioner uses.
 It also allows the air conditioner to extend its life expectancy.

 What Are the Different Dehumidifier Installation Types?

-Ducted to Existing Heating and Cooling Ductwork Method
+One: Ducted to Existing Heating and Cooling Ductwork Method

 The preferred method would be to duct a dehumidifier into the existing heating and cooling system’s ductwork.

-This method would be for installs where the furnace or air handling equipment is installed in the basement, attic, or crawl space.
+This method would be for installations where the furnace or air handling equipment is installed in the basement, attic, or crawl space.
 The air inlets and outlets of the dehumidifier would be directly ducted to the ductwork of those pieces of equipment.

-To fit your needs and lifestyle, you can control your dehumidifier using the onboard control panel, a remote dehumidifier control, or a digital thermostat.
+Lastly, to fit your needs and lifestyle, you can control your dehumidifier using the onboard control panel, a remote dehumidifier control, or a digital thermostat.